 - Red Food Coloring: Essential to achieve the iconic bright red color!

-Cream Together Wet Ingredients.
-Butters and sugars beat for at least 5 minutes, then the eggs and vanilla until fully incorporated.
+- Cream Together Wet Ingredients.
+Beat butter and sugars together, then the eggs and vanilla until fully incorporated.

-Add Red Food Coloring.
-Make sure it is fully incorporated, you don’t want the food coloring bleeding into the Oreos.
+- Add Red Food Coloring.
+Make sure it is fully incorporated, you don’t want the food coloring bleeding onto the Oreos.

-Red Velvet Oreo Cookies can EASILY be frozen and baked at a later date.
+These Red Velvet Oreo Cookies are so EASY to freeze and bake at a later date.

 All you have to do is make the dough and pre-portion into cookies.
 Next, place them on a baking sheet and throw them into the freezer until they are solid.
 Place the cookie dough portions into a freezer bag or airtight container.
 Don’t forget to label the bag with the name, date, and how many portions there are.
 Freeze them for up to three months.